 Upper School Community Engagement

-Community engagement thus challenges students to engage in the real world to learn through experience and acts of service and to grow in and reflect on four areas of focus meant to help students develop critical consciousness and awareness of injustices and inequities in the world around them:
+Community engagement challenges students to learn through experience and acts of service and to grow in and reflect on four areas of focus meant to help students develop critical consciousness and awareness of injustices and inequities in the world around them:

 - getting out of your comfort zone